plural-activism/plural-pride-walk/slides.md

 Now a list of ideas and leasons too small to fill whole slide.
 Still useful to consider:

 - Provide contact data - I had more than one pride where we couldn't reach anyone.
 And more than one I skipped because of that.
 - When setting up a route, check it with peeps like wheelchair users, visually impaired or ones with sensory issues.
-They can give great feedback what to avoid, things ya might have never considered.
+They can give great feedback what to avoid, things ya& might have never considered.
 On top of which parts they need to skip.
-- In order for them to skip anything, ya should provide the route upfront, as well as the speeches.
+- In order for them to skip anything, ya& should provide the route upfront, as well as the speeches.
 Yes, I'm also a person who finish things 10 minutes before the deadline ends, but giving the speeches upfront in textform really increases their reach.
 - Keep exists open for those who need to get a break from the pride.
 Ideally also declare some quite zones, it doesn't have to be anything fancy but it would make pride easier for many folks.

 -->